DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

     git push
     ```

-1. If your package is being integrated as a supported application in BigBang, you can add your Dashboards to the core monitoring package.
+1. If your package is being integrated as a supported application in Big Bang, you can add your Dashboards to the core monitoring package.

     Create a new folder within `chart/dashboards/APP_NAME` and sync your JSON files for your dashboard(s) there, whether using KPT from a Github repo or individual files from Grafana's Dashboard Repository.